 Let’s compare credit cards

 Used wisely, a credit card is really rather handy.
-It’s great for those little emergencies, like when your car needs a new part or for those spontaneous shoe purchases that you just have to have.
+It’s great for those little emergencies, like when your car needs a new part.
 But it can be really confusing knowing which credit card to get – cashback , interest free credit or one where you can get rewards; sometimes it’s a case of too much choice and not enough information.

 But we’re here to help – so if you don’t know your APR from your 0% and your idea of a balance transfer is shifting weight from one foot to the other, then let us help enlighten you.
 And if you need credit but worry you’re not credit worthy, get the lowdown on credit cards for bad credit.